 Negotiations don’t always go according to plan.
 Disagreement is part of life.
 But to build lasting relationships, coping with failure is even more important than celebrating success.
 So in this show, we’ll examine a deal that does not get completed.
 We’ll look at making a final offer as well as expressing dissatisfaction and regret.
-En particular, we’ll focus on maintaining goodwill even when talks break down.
+En particulier, we’ll focus on maintaining goodwill even when talks break down.

 Peter is the owner of mobile phone ringtone and game provider, Textacular.
 He is in discussions with Maxine about buying her company, Gamester.
-Finalmente, Peter wants to sell his business to a larger, regional service provider for a profit, so he is attempting to roll up or buy other small companies to increase the value of his business.
+Finalement, Peter wants to sell his business to a larger, regional service provider for a profit, so he is attempting to roll up or buy other small companies to increase the value of his business.
 But Maxine wants â‚¬15 million for her business, and Peter isn’t prepared to pay that much.

 1) What are Maxine’s reasons for staying firm on price?